automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Oviraptor.md

 # Oviraptor
-## Description: Turns out that this "egg thief" got a bad rap.
+## Turns out that this "egg thief" got a bad rap.